somewhatlurker/PolarLedEffects/README.md

 Just playing around with some LED effects for use on WS2812 circles/rings.
 Kinda haphazard, not particularly good, but still a bit of fun.

-So far it's pretty much just simple wipes and gradients -- basic but alright.
+So far it implements some simple wipes, gradients, and time-based animation of Perlin's improved noise (FastLED noise func).
+Overall it's pretty basic but alright enough.
-Might try to add some cool stuff with noise later.
+Performance seems like it can suffer in the more taxing effects, but using a relatively fast microcontroller like Teensy 3.x or Raspberry Pi Pico should make it handle pretty much everything decently.
+There's quite a few easy optimisation opportunities that should get it running well on weaker devices, if anyone is so inclined.

-Uses Arduino IDE+FastLED, and unlike common convention assumes the "strip" starts at the centre of the circle (this is subject to change).
+Uses Arduino IDE+FastLED, and unlike common convention assumes the "strip" starts at the centre of the circle. (this is subject to change)

 Works alright on the Wokwi simulator.